 Advanced Pedagogy, University of California, Irvine, 2008-2009

 Each year, the Division of Teaching Excellence and Innovation selects a cadre of excellent and experienced Teaching Assistant mentors from various disciplines to serve as Pedagogical Fellows.
-This yearlong course (rebadged as the Certificate in Teaching Excellence Program as of 2016) is part of their training.
+This yearlong course (rebadged as the Certificate in Teaching Excellence Program in 2016) is part of their training.
 It covers social constructivist learning epistemology, a wide range of active learning strategies, and how to design a learning-centered curriculum.
 Participants also receive training to provide teaching consultation to their peers.